Partners

 City Rationale

 The drowned body surfacing from the deep, bearing all the physical evidence of a sea-change’ (Ulysses Episode 3 – Proteus).
-A sea-change reinvention has taken place in Lithuania over past decades, in which cities have rebuilt and reimagined themselves after enduring war and political upheaval.
+A sea-change reinvention has taken place in Lithuania over past decades, in which cities have rebuilt and reimagined themselves after half a decade of Soviet occupation.
 At the end of the Cold War, had you stood in the main square of any of these cities, you might have had concerns over their ability to become vital and vibrant European cities once again, but in fact they have exemplified how to shape a new and exciting European future, with Vilnius named in 2021 among the top-25 fDi’s Global Cities of the Future.
-The Proteus episode in Ulysses focuses on change and flux – nothing stays the same – and Vilnius, through economic freedom and European and international investment, has risen to the challenge and demonstrated how a city can reinvent itself.
+The Proteus episode in Ulysses focuses on change and flux – nothing stays the same – and Vilnius has risen to the challenge and demonstrated how a city can reinvent itself.
 Vilnius, with its strong focus on creativity and growth in internationalisation, is the perfect city to engage with and to symbolise the optimistic themes of the Proteus episode.

 Ulysses Episode